 Under normal circumstances, the use of mobile phones by staff in the classroom is forbidden.
 Phones should be turned off and out of sight.
 However, under exceptional circumstances, and only on direction from the Headteacher, it may be necessary to allow the use of mobiles to ensure the wider safety of the setting, for example on the failure of the internal telephone system.
+Staff will be allowed to use phones for taking school-based photographs with prior consent from the Headteacher.
+All images must be deleted after being uploaded to the central share point.
 If this is the case, the right to examine phones is reserved if there is any suspicion of inappropriate use.

-Where devices are beyond the School's control (3G, 4G, 5G etc) risks are considerably greater and the education aspect of safeguarding in this area becomes particularly important; understanding safe habits, controls and privacy settings when online should enable students to make the right choices when using their own connections.
+Where devices are beyond the School's control (3G, 4G, 5G etc) risks are considerably greater and the education aspect of safeguarding in this area becomes particularly important;

+understanding safe habits, controls and privacy settings when online should enable students to make the right choices when using their own connections.
 The use of unsupervised mobile technology is discouraged/forbidden to reduce this risk.